Colonization

 Map of the year each country or territory achieved independence.

-Colonization (British English: colonisation) is a process of establishing control over areas or peoples for foreign people to advance their trade, cultivation, exploitation and possibly settlement.
-Colonization functions through establishing a differentiation between the area and people of the colonized and colonizers, establishing metropoles, coloniality and possibly outright colonies.
-Colonization is commonly pursued and maintained by, but distinct from, imperialism, mercantilism, or colonialism.
-Conquest can take place without colonization, (Note: As for example with German conquests in western and northern Europe in 1940.) but a conquering process may often result in or from migration and colonizing.
-(Note: As in the Migration Period in western Eurasia.)
-The term "colonization" is sometimes used synonymously with the word "settling", as with colonization in biology.
+Colonization or colonisation is defined as "the act or process of sending people to live in and govern another country".
+The term "colonization" is sometimes used synonymously with the word "settlement".

 Settler colonialism is a type of colonization structured and enforced by the settlers directly, while their or their ancestors' metropolitan country (metropole) maintains a connection or control through the settler's activities.
 In settler colonization, a minority group rules either through the assimilation or oppression of the existing inhabitants, or by establishing itself as the demographic majority through driving away, displacing or outright killing the existing people, as well as through immigration and births of metropolitan as well as other settlers.
+Karl T. Muth notes in The Oxford Handbook of Global Policy and Transnational Administration that "Under the colonial framework, the administrative functions of government are partitioned according to the political convenience (and, often, economic interest) of the parent state rather than at the behest of the colony's residents."

 The European colonization of Australia, New Zealand, and other places in Oceania was fueled by explorers, and colonists often regarding the encountered landmasses as ("empty land", or literally "nobody's land" in Latin).
 This resulted in laws and ideas such as Mexico's 1824 General Colonization Law and the United States' manifest destiny doctrine which furthered colonization.

 Etymology

 The term colonization is derived from the Latin words colere ("to cultivate, to till"), colonia ("a landed estate", "a farm") and colonus ("a tiller of the soil", "a farmer"), then by extension "to inhabit".
 Someone who engages in colonization, i.e. the agent noun, is referred to as a colonizer, while the person who gets colonized, i.e. the object of the agent noun or absolutive, is referred to as a colonizee, colonisee or the colonised.
+Colonization is a process of establishing, maintaining and immigrating to settlements.

-Pre-modern colonizations
+Pre-modern colonization

 Classical period

 In ancient times, maritime nations such as the city-states of Greece and Phoenicia established colonies in other parts of the Mediterranean.

 Another period of colonization in ancient times was during the Roman Empire.
 The Roman Empire conquered large parts of Western Europe, North Africa, and West Asia.
 In North Africa and West Asia, the Romans often conquered what they regarded as 'civilized' peoples.
 As they moved north into Europe, they mostly encountered rural peoples/tribes with very little in the way of cities.
 In these areas, waves of Roman colonization often followed the conquest of the areas.
 Many of the current cities throughout Europe began as Roman colonies, such as Cologne, Germany, originally called Colonia Claudia Ara Agrippinensium by the Romans, and the British capital city of London, which the Romans founded as Londinium.